1stage/RetroAccessories/source/oscillator/README.md

 A jumper allow to choose 2 operating modes:

-1) "ON/STANDBY" mode: oscillator is always running taking supply from intrument's battery charger to maintain temperature and stability, and the output is state is switched on/off by the main power switch on front panel (Recommended default).
+1) "ON/STANDBY" mode: oscillator is always running taking supply from intrument's battery charger to maintain temperature and stability, and the output state is switched on/off by the main power switch on front panel (Recommended default).
 2) "ON/OFF" mode: both oscillator and output are powered from the main power switch (Power saving mode, for portable use in battery supply).